 El Dorado County is located in the Sierra Nevada geomorphic province of California, east of the Great Valley province and west of the Range and Basin provinces.
 Steep-sided hills and narrow rocky stream channels characterize the Sierra Nevada province.
 This province consists of Pliocene and older deposits that have been uplifted as a result of plate tectonics, granitic intrusion, and volcanic activity.
-Subsequent glaciation and additional volcanic activity are factors that led to the east-west orientation of stream channels (El Dorado County 2003.)
+Subsequent glaciation and additional volcanic activity are factors that led to the east-west orientation of stream channels.
+(El Dorado County 2003.)

 The southwestern foothills of El Dorado County are composed of rocks of the Mariposa Formation that include amphibolite, serpentine, and pyroxenite.
 The northwestern areas of the county consist of the Calaveras Formation, which includes metamorphic rock such as chert, slate, quartzite, and mica schist.
-The higher peaks in the County consist primarily of igneous and metamorphic rocks with granite intrusions, a main soil parent material at the higher elevations (El Dorado County 2003.)
+The higher peaks in the County consist primarily of igneous and metamorphic rocks with granite intrusions, a main soil parent material at the higher elevations.
+(El Dorado County 2003.)

 a-i) Less Than Significant.
 No earthquake fault zones are mapped in El Dorado County or adjacent Placer County on the Alquist-Priolo Earthquake Fault Zones Map (Bryant and Hart 2007).
-The nearest active fault is the West Tahoe-Dollar Point fault, approximately 11.3 mi (18.3 km) east of the project area.
-Because the project is within 25 km of an active fault, Caltrans structure design practice requires fault proximity adjustments to the Seismic Design Criteria seismic response curves (Taber Consultants 2009).
-Bridge design will adhere to these standard Caltrans design requirements.
+The nearest active fault is the West Tahoe-Dollar Point fault, approximately 16.5 mi (26.6 km) east of the Project area.
+Because the Project is not within 25 km of an active fault, Caltrans structure design practice does not require fault proximity adjustments to the Seismic Design Criteria seismic response curves (Taber Consultants 2009).

 a-ii) Less Than Significant.
-The project is not in a mapped Seismic Hazard Zone (California Department of Conservation 2009).
+The Project is not in a mapped Seismic Hazard Zone (California Department of Conservation 2009).
 "Based on historical seismic activity and fault and seismic hazards mapping, El Dorado County is considered to have relatively low potential for seismic activity" (El Dorado County 2003).
 Current AASHTO and Caltrans design standards utilize the anticipated Maximum Credible Earthquake (MCE) to define the safety evaluation event for bridge design.